Make your office renovation a success, whether you’re moving or updating your current space.

 An office renovation involves several teams, each of which are responsible for moving their part of the project forward.
 Unfortunately, many office renovation projects go awry when communication breaks down between these groups.
 From the architect, to the builder, to the interior decorator, coordinating these teams can be a full-time job.
 Without someone overseeing the project from start to finish, progress is all too likely to grind to a halt somewhere in the middle, leaving you with a half-finished office and without the information you need to complete the job.

 This is where a brokerage team can save your project.
-Not only can they help you find the right office space, they can oversee the construction work so that the project transitions smoothly from one team to the next.
+Not only can they help you find the right office business space for rent, they can oversee the construction work so that the project transitions smoothly from one team to the next.
 A good brokerage team will have worked with architects and construction crews on other projects, and can offer recommendations.
 You are also more likely to have an accurate estimate from teams that have worked together before.

 Don’t forget about post-construction finishes.